codeofmohit/youtube_clone/README.md

 - multi-level routing setup for displaying olLoadVideos, searchedVideos, categoryVideos in one view is done via outlet of react-router-dom ✅

-- onLoadVideos ❌
+- onLoadVideos as mostPopularVideos in india ✅

-  - google youtube api setup
+  - google youtube api setup ✅

-  - redux store setup ❌
+  - redux store setup ✅

-  - youtube slice ❌
+  - youtube slice ✅

-  - videoCard component from data ❌
+  - videoCard component from data ✅

+# YET TO DO [Before wrapping the project]

+- make search functionlity work, pupulate video in same UI ❌

+- make category functionlity work, pupulate video in same UI ❌

+- make watch page, with iframe and playing options ❌

+- quickly skim over, akshay saini videos and implement additional functionality ❌

+- on watch page, load suggested videos and comments [if possible, don't waste more time on this] ❌

+# Once all done then, fix these bugs

+- additional features [for later once rest everything is done] ? ❌
+  - 1> fix UI ?
+    - 1> like youtube make sidebar sticky/fixed, only main content video should be scrollable ?
+    - 2> bottom white bg on dark mode fix it ?
+  - 2> infinite scroll ?
+    - make use of react-infinite-scroll component and implement infinite scroll scroll feature ?
+  - 3> add footer ?
+  - 4> add alert for sign in button ?